 If you are wondering what the optional, in-water component of the PADI ReActivate program entails, here’s a checklist for what you’ll cover under the guidance of a PADI Professional.
 Keep in mind that the PADI ReActivate dive skills session is prescriptive, meaning that your PADI Pro will tailor-make the review to your specific needs.
 This is just one example of how the session may run.

-1. You will begin the session with a bit of an interview with your PADI Pro who will ask you questions like these:
+1. You will begin the session with a bit of an interview with your PADI Pro, who will check your logbook and ask you questions like these:

 • How many dives have you made, and in what conditions and environments?